Trevor-Ferris/Trevor-Ferris/README.md

-- 👋 Hi, Trevor Ferris
+- 👋 Hi, I'm Trevor Ferris
 - I'm returning to coding after an extended break and am looking to generally improve my skills.
 - I enjoy TTRPGs, cosplay, Magic the Gathering, Gunpla and other model building, and chilling with friends.
 - You can reach me at my email, Trevor.f@comcast.net